 The sound?
 Ah yeah!
 Bass is smooth, punchy, and sounds very nice.
 I really like it.

-The P300-12 restores that bass sound that makes music so much more livelier and fun than a system without it.
-I really like it!
+The P300-12 puts out that great bass sound that makes music so much livelier and fun than a system without it.
+I really like how it made my music change from just sound to, well…music!

-Adjusting the Punch Boost adds just the right level of extra emphasis on low-end bass that “hits” and sounds great!
-(Note: It’s centered at 45Hz in case you weren’t aware)
+Adjusting the Punch Boost (centered at 45Hz, by the way) adds just the right level of extra emphasis on low-end bass that “hits” and sounds great!

-Overall, at high volumes the P300 couldn’t produce the same bass as two equally-rated 12″ woofers in a larger or vented box, that’s to be expected.
+While at high volumes the P300 didn’t produce the same bass as two equally-rated 12″ woofers in a larger or vented box, but honestly, that’s to be expected.
+I didn’t mind as it does it’s job and does it well – without the extra hassle or having to give up valuable cargo space like a huge speaker box normally would.

 Bass is clear and filtered very well – no noticeable vocals or upper-end noise with the low-pass filter set to around 80Hz.

-Ultimately, the P300 produces excellent low-end sound with great volume – it doesn’t sound “thin” or shallow like smaller car powered subwoofers that have to compromise a lot.
+Ultimately, the P300 produces excellent low-end sound with great volume – it doesn’t sound “thin” or shallow like a tiny car powered subwoofer that has to compromise a lot.

 What do I think?
 I like it, and it’s a good choice.
 The bass is satisfying and is “real” bass, not some weak version you’ll get from cheaper and poorly-designed models.